Dungeons & Dragons campaign settings: Strixhaven

 The plane of Arcavios and its magical university Strixhaven were "created from scratch by the world-building team" for the 2021 Strixhaven: School of Mages Magic: The Gathering set.
 The university is divided into five colleges: Lorehold, Witherbloom, Prismari, Quandrix, and Silverquill; each college was founded by a different Elder Dragon.
-In June 2021, it was announced that the next crossover campaign book would be Strixhaven: A Curriculum of Chaos (2021) which would introduce the setting to Dungeons & Dragons.
+In June 2021, a crossover campaign book Strixhaven: A Curriculum of Chaos was released which introduces the setting to Dungeons & Dragons.
 CBR reported that "in the world of Magic: The Gathering, Strixhaven is the largest and most powerful magic academy in the multiverse [...].
-Due to its relatively recent addition to the Magic: The Gathering universe, it's likely this Dungeons & Dragons adventure will significantly expand on the lore associated with the magic school.
-A preview of Strixhaven: A Curriculum of Chaos will be available on June 8, alongside the launch of new playtest content titled Unearthed Arcana – Mages of Strixhaven".
+Due to its relatively recent addition to the Magic: The Gathering universe, it's likely this Dungeons & Dragons adventure will significantly expand on the lore associated with the magic school".
+A preview of Strixhaven: A Curriculum of Chaos was available on June 8, alongside the launch of new playtest content titled Unearthed Arcana – Mages of Strixhaven.